The Lending and Secured Finance Review: Netherlands

 Dutch real property and other registered assets are mortgaged pursuant to a Dutch notarial deed and registration of the deed with the appropriate Dutch public register.

 Trade receivables are pledged pursuant to a private deed and registration of the deed with the Dutch tax authorities (or pursuant to a notarial deed), without notification to the debtors of the receivables (an undisclosed pledge).
 An undisclosed pledge over receivables constitutes a valid right of pledge (but can be invoked against the debtor of the receivable only after it has been notified to it).
 The pledge will attach only to receivables that exist at the date of the deed or that will be directly obtained from an agreement or other legal relationship existing at that date.
-To nonetheless maximise the security coverage, the practical solution is that in the deed of pledge the pledgor will agree to periodically (usually between one and three months, depending on the speed at which the trade receivables portfolio is renewed) enter into an additional deed of pledge.
+To nonetheless maximise the security coverage, the practical solution is that in the deed of pledge the pledgor will agree to periodically (usually around three months, depending on the speed at which the trade receivables portfolio is renewed) enter into an additional deed of pledge.
 Pursuant to that additional deed, the pledgor will pledge the receivables existing at the date of the additional deed or that will be directly obtained from a legal relationship existing at that date.
 Each additional deed of pledge must also be registered with the Dutch tax authorities.
 The original deed of pledge will set out the procedures to be followed (and grant any required powers of attorney) in connection with the signing and registration of each additional deed of pledge.

 Dutch banks have implemented systems to further maximise their security coverage in relation to such trade or other receivables.
 Most Dutch banks pledge to themselves on a daily basis the receivables required to be pledged to them by way of a standardised deed covering all pledgors that have granted them a power of attorney to do so (as most will have done).
 The general validity of this system has been confirmed by case law from the Dutch Supreme Court.